-Title: The Psychology of an Art Writer Author: Vernon Lee Publisher: David Zwirner Books Buy it on Amazon: Vernon Lee: The Psychology of an Art Writer David Zwirner has been known for years as one of the most crucial players on the international art market, representing artists such as Josef Albers, Marlene Dumas, Dan Flavin and Richard Serra, just to name a few.
+David Zwirner has been known for years as one of the most crucial players on the international art market, representing artists such as Josef Albers, Marlene Dumas, Dan Flavin and Richard Serra, just to name a few.
 Having established itself on the fine art scene, in 2014 the gallery opened a publishing house, David Zwirner

 Scenic artists are masters of a bewildering range of skills, from faux finishes, ageing, texturing and poly sculpting to trompe l’oeil, marbling, ragging and wood graining.
 Yet while their work is a crucial part of a stage, film or TV production, they are for the most part unsung heroes, happy for their work to remain literally in the background.